lynnlangit/gcp-essentials/0_setup_and_iam/0a_setup/1_GCP-Setup.md

 TIP: Verify that you using the intended GCP Project before you enable a service:

-GCP Services enabled by default:
+Some GCP Services are enabled by default:
  - GCS, GCE, BigQuery, Kubernetes

- Must be explicitly enabled:
+Other GCP Services must be explicitly enabled:
- - Others...
  - Vision API, Video API, Natural Language API, Speech API, Translation API, Dialogflow
  - Cloud Machine Learning Engine
  - Cloud TPU